4 Structuring analytics projects

 4.3.3 Processing your data

 “The ticket sales manager wants to understand who are the most likely candidates in our system to purchase season tickets.
-They also want to understand who is most likely to spend more or to upgrade their seats.”
+They also want to understand who is most likely to spend more or to upgrade thier seats.”

 4.4 Evaluating your results

-values.
+There is also a technical component to evaluation.
+Different models can be compared against one another with an ANOVA 32 or the BIC 33, or the AIC 34.
+You could estimate the efficacy of a call campaign with a lift chart represented by an ROC 35 curve.
+OLS regression makes use of an F statistic, P-values, and R-squared values.
 Results can be cross-validated and compared to a control group or holdout sample.
 Logistic regression models will be concerned with Accuracy, precision, sensitivity, specificity, and overdispersion.
-Many other diagnostic features must be evaluated to ensure your model does what you want.
+There are many other diagnostic features that need to be evaluated to ensure that your model is doing what you want it to do.
 Ultimately, you’ll always want to compare results to a control group and make iterative improvements.
 A/B testing is often the best way to accomplish this goal once something is put into production.

 4.5 Communicating the results